silver-dev-org/interview-ready/profile-specific-challenges/product-engineering/README.md

 ## Requirements

 Build a uniquely flavored user experience for handling user registration and KYC verification.
-Think of the audience for your experience and write the copy and build the experience around it.
-Original additions are encouarged.
+Think of the target audience and how to address them with your product.
+Original additions are encouraged.

 The experience must be deployed and usable from a public-facing landing where the user can initiate the signup flow.